-We hope that you have some ideas about what you can send by Courier now.
+We hope you have some ideas about what you can send by Courier now.

 So, now, let’s talk about what cannot send

 Typically, express couriers do not accept the following items to transport.
 And the list will update from time to time.
 So courier companies may refuse to carry things not on this list.
 So please check with them before you send it.
 Do you know why?
-As a result of your shipment of a Prohibited Item, Courier will not take any responsibility for damaged or loss.
-A load of any prohibited item shall be deemed a material breach of the Terms and Conditions of Carriage.
+As a result of your shipment of a Prohibited Item, Courier will not be responsible for damage or loss.
+A load of prohibited items shall be deemed a material breach of the Terms and Conditions of Carriage.
 Sometimes, the Courier will contact the sender if the parcel contains a forbidden thing that delays or stops.

 Most common items